 Our compliance management system, which applies across the company, aims to ensure observance of and compliance with laws, regulations and directives, of contractual obligations, voluntary commitments we have entered, and conformity with standards.
-This involves a regular meeting to discuss legal provisions, at which the specialist areas share information on legal developments.
+This involves a regular monthly Compliance board meeting to discuss legal provisions, at which the specialist areas such as HR, Purchasing, Logistics. etc. share information on legal developments under the leadership of the Compliance Officer.
 All changes and reforms to laws are evaluated with regard to their significance for Cherry, and compliance management involved when relevant.
 In 2021, a compliance audit was carried out by an external service provider.

-In the reporting year, all documents and corporate guidelines relevant to compliance were subject a review and to revisions within our ISO-certified management system.
-The aim was to ensure relevance and up-to-dateness.
+In the reporting year, all documents and corporate guidelines relevant to compliance were subject to a review and to revisions within our ISO-certified management system.
+The aim was to ensure relevance and timeliness.
 The update was completed in the 2nd quarter of 2021.
 Over the course of this revision, the number of relevant documents was reduced from more than 230 to 170.
+Also in 2022, numerous documents were revised, newly created or removed.

 Another component is our Code of Conduct, which can also be viewed on our website.
-This was most recently updated in 2021.
-All employees learn about the key points of the compliance requirements in regular training courses.
+This was most recently updated end of 2022.
+All employees learn about the key points of the compliance requirements such as bribery, corruption or violations of competition rules in regular training courses.
 An induction process with regard to compliance is also mandatory for new employees.
 The Code of Conduct therefore provides clear guidelines for activities by managers and employees.